 Engage all key stakeholders in the organization on the initiative.
 The HR department can play a significant role in the area of resource management, skills inventory, and role definition.
-PPM is a multiplayer game and the stakes are high.
+PPM is a multiplayer game, and the stakes are high.

-Establish a positive change culture within your organization by ensuring that new PPM initiatives are successful and deliver on the promise of streamlined work, collaborative teams and aid in working smarter, not harder.
-Identify key initiatives where a win-win outcome is highly probable and ensure the initiatives’ success then go and communicate that success.
+Establish a positive change culture within the organization by ensuring that new PPM initiatives are successful and deliver on the promise of streamlined work, collaborative teams, and assistance in working smarter, not harder.
+Identify key initiatives where a win-win outcome is highly probable and ensure their success; then go and communicate that success.
 Viral adoption will take it from there.

 Don’t judge PPM merely by its past.
 A number of technologies had hiccups and burps when they first came out.
-Today, most organizations already have one ERP system and one HR system; someday, we will see the average enterprise develop a common platform for work and resource management.
+Today most organizations already have one ERP system and one HR system; someday we will see the average enterprise develop a common platform for work and resource management.

-Project management is a relatively new discipline.
-Prevailing theory, such as the Critical Path Method (CPM), has only been around for 50 years.
-Microsoft Project has been in the market for approximately 20 years and there are already over 20 Million users worldwide.
+PM is a relatively new discipline.
+Prevailing theory, such as the critical path method (CPM), has been around for only 50 years.
+Microsoft Project has been in the market for approximately 20 years, and there are already over 20 million users worldwide.

-Perspective 6 – Challenges and Critical Assumptions Related to Selecting Project 2010 as a Solution
+Perspective 6.
+Challenges and Critical Assumptions Related to Selecting Project 2010 as a Solution

 This perspective addresses the various challenges and critical assumptions related to selecting Microsoft Project 2010 and sourcing expertise.
-There are four major topics covered:
+Four major topics are covered:

-1. Internal deployment versus vender or partner involvement
+1. Internal deployment versus vendor or partner involvement

 2. What do the external information streams offer?